jayoh28/JavaSnakeGame/README.md

 # JavaSnakeGame
-Simple Snake game written in Java using JavaFX
+Simple Snake game written in Java using Java Swing